ArminJo/PWMMotorControl/README.md

 Just overwrite the function doUserCollisionDetection() to test your own skill.<br/>
 You may also overwrite the function fillAndShowForwardDistancesInfo(), if you use your own scanning method.

-# Compile options for RobotCar example
+# Compile options / macros for RobotCar example
 To customize the RobotCar example to cover different extensions, there are some compile options available.
 | Option | Default | File | Description |
 |-|-|-|-|